 In short, SSI disability benefits may be available to low-income individuals who haven’t earned enough—or any at all—work credits to qualify for SSDI.
 If you have both limited resources/income and a work history, you may qualify for both benefits.

 Contact The Brad Hendricks Law Firm Today to Speak with a Little Rock SSDI Lawyer

-If you are disabled and are considering applying for SSDI benefits or have already applied and had your application denied, you should contact an attorney as soon as you can.
-At The Brad Hendricks Law Firm, we understand how important it is for disabled people to get their benefits as soon as possible and do everything we can to ensure that our clients SSDI applications are accepted as quickly as possible.
+If you are disabled and are considering applying for benefits or have already applied and had your application denied, you should contact an attorney as soon as you can.
+At The Brad Hendricks Law Firm, we understand how important it is for disabled people to get their benefits as soon as possible, and we do everything we can to ensure that our clients’ Social Security applications are accepted as quickly as possible.